-Delivering Real Change in the BAME Community in Glasgow, Scotland
+Delivering Real Change Within the African and Other Ethnic Minority Communities in Glasgow, Scotland

 The DALA is a range of bi-monthly leadership programmes and activities that we run at our BAME organisation for members and the general public.
 Activities include seminars, workshops and discussions with experts in African affairs and leadership.

 DALA aims to enhance women’s leadership in business, and encourage the critical role that the diaspora has in Africa’s development.
 The leadership academy also trains, mentors, develops and supports the next generation of African women leaders both in Africa and abroad.
 DALA provides ongoing support for women and girls to overcome inequality and fulfil their potential.

 The goal of the YGLP is to improve female leadership in business, as well as support the role of the diaspora in developing Africa.
 To meet that objective, we run bi-monthly leadership programmes and activities for members and the general public.
 Past events have included seminars, workshops and discussions with leading figures in African affairs.

 The leadership academy also trains, mentors, develops and prepares future female African leaders.
 DALA supports women and helps young girls to overcome inequality and fulfill their potential.

 Some of the topics YGLP have covered: